 On the other hand, Dendam Pontianak took up the second and third clusters, “papa jahat” and “Pontianak starring” respectively.

 The film was first released in Singapore on August 29.
-Its box office in the country grossed over S$256,000 during its opening weekend, surpassed other Malay language horror films such as Dukun and Hantu Kak Limah.
+Its box office sales in the country grossed over S$256,000 during its opening weekend, surpassing other Malay language horror films such as Dukun and Hantu Kak Limah.